RetroPie/RetroPie-Docs/docs/Game-Boy.md

 ## Com Link

-Com link support is currently only available in lr-tgbdual.
-Once a ROM is launched with lr-tgbdual, two synced game screens will be displayed side-by-side.
+Once a ROM is launched with lr-tgbdual, two synced game screens will be displayed side-by-side by default.
 Player one is then able to control the left screen, while player two controls the right.